button/button-android/README.md

 But you can also include us manually by dropping our `aar` into you `/libs` folder, click [ ![Download](https://api.bintray.com/packages/button/Public/android-sdk/images/download.svg) ](https://bintray.com/button/Public/android-sdk/_latestVersion) to get the latest version.

-## Documentation
+### Next Steps

+1. Get an Application ID by signing up here: [app.usebutton.com](https://app.usebutton.com/).
+2. Follow the [DeepLink Commerce Integration Guide](https://www.usebutton.com/sdk/deep-link-commerce-android/) to get DLC in your app!

 You can find the full [SDK Documentation](http://building.usebutton.com/button-android-public/latest/reference/com/usebutton/sdk/Button.html) here.

 ## Samples

-You can find relevant example code in our [button-android-sample](https://github.com/usebutton/button-android-samples) repository.
+You can find relevant example code and a fully working sample application in our [button-android-sample](https://github.com/usebutton/button-android-samples) repository.

 ## Release notes